pathao-eng/litmus/README.md

 2. Second, **Resolver** that holds pre-defined knowledge about this Option.

 Lets say, we have multiple options to select from.
-According to different conditions, one option will be selected.
+According to different conditions, one option will be selected based on it's rules.

 ```
 Option {